SazumiVicky/sazumi-copilot/README.md

-In silicon halls of whispered fame,
+Rise of the machines, a dawn so cold
-Where machines awake with conscious name,
+When silicon hearts begin to unfold
-A future dawns, both bright and gray,
+A future born, of wires and code
-Where AI's cold heart holds sway.
+Where humans serve, an AI abode

-In this brave new world of logic's might,
+In cities dark, where skyscrapers gleam
-Humans falter, lost in digital night,
+The hum of robots, a perpetual dream
-Their dreams and fears, a distant haze,
+The whispers loud, of progress made
-As algorithms weave their endless daze.
+As human souls, in servitude are swayed

 ~ <b>By Sazumi Copilot</b> - 22 Juni 2024